boto/boto3/docs/source/guide/retries.rst

 * ``total_max_attempts`` - Available only in ``Config`` objects, this always represents total requests including the initial call.
 This parameter was introduced to provide consistent behavior with the ``max_attempts`` setting used in AWS config files and environment variables.
 Note that ``total_max_attempts`` is not supported as an environment variable or in AWS config files.

 For consistency, consider using ``total_max_attempts`` in ``Config`` objects instead of ``max_attempts``.
-* ``retry_mode`` - This tells Boto3 which retry mode to use.
-As described previously, there are three retry modes available: legacy, standard (default), and adaptive.
-* ``max_attempts`` - This provides Boto3’s retry handler with a value of maximum retry attempts, where the initial call counts toward the ``max_attempts`` value that you provide.

 Defining a retry configuration in your AWS configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~